carlosgsouza/grails-karma/README.md

 grails-karma
 ============

-Grails plugin for karma runner (formely testacular)
+Grails plugin for karma runner.
+Allows javascript tests to run in the Grails build.

+== Instalation

+to do

+== Configuration

+to do

+== Use

+to do